AlexSacMorane/PFDEM_AC/README.md

 ## What is next ?
 Some next releases are presented here.

+- find a way to multiproccess the DEM simulation
 - add rolling resistance
 - increase the user experience (homogenize names, correct english)
 - create AI or a guide to select algorithm parameters (as neighborhood update frequency, time step, stop criteria, etc...)